mrfylke/frammr-mqtt-validator/specifications/validators/nfc/nfc.md

 Only supported type for now is `nsd` and that needs to be set as `type`, for future proofing when new types are added.

+- `nsd`: Nasjonal Standard Desfire.
+Data format for ticketing using Mifare Desfire cards.
+In Norway described by "Håndbok V821 del 18".

 ## Examples

 ```json